gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileLabel.md

 ### -CustomPermissions
 Note: This parameter is supported only with the Azure Information Protection unified labeling client.

-Specifies the variable name that stores the an ad-hoc protection policy that was created by using the [New-AIPCustomPermissions](./New-AIPCustomPermissions.md) cmdlet.
+Specifies the variable name that stores an ad-hoc protection policy, which was created by using the [New-AIPCustomPermissions](./New-AIPCustomPermissions.md) cmdlet.
 The ad-hoc protection policy is used to protect the file or files with custom permissions.

 ```yaml
 Type: AIPCustomPermissions